 The producers found a great way to deal with the fact that Visnjic’s contract ended at the end of season 13 while Tierney’s lasted another season.
 Having Visnjic agree to seven episodes in season 14, where the season finale The Chicago Way was the last one, helped finish Abby and Luka’s story in a good way.
 Lukas absence is explained with him needing to go back to Croatia to tend to his ill father, which opened up for a great storyline for Abby.
 Tierney also appears in two episodes of season 15, where The Book of Abby is the last one, and where Visnjic also appears very briefly at the end.
 More about this in part 2 of this ER tribute, where I tell Abby’s story.

 Note!
 All photos are screenshots from DVD.
 Material owned by Warner Bros Entertainment Ltd.

-For details on Luka and Sam between Touch and Go and Man Without Name, please read this post: ER’s Luka and Sam: The dream of having a family again
+For details on what happens between Touch and Go and Man Without Name, read about Luka and Sam, a rather brilliant story about a couple getting together for all the wrong reasons: ER’s Luka and Sam: In pursuit of a family